valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 - We are more likely to assume the worst about someone, and act as though the worst case is true.
 - We are more likely to miscommunicate.
-- We are more likely to cast aside relationships with people , including family, friends and partners, due to our own misjudgment.
+- We are more likely to cast aside relationships with people, including family, friends and partners, due to our own misjudgment.
 - Etc….

 ## Understanding Character vs Behaviour